The Takashima Extraction is my passion project.

 The characters in this story are played by my resin ball jointed dolls that range in size from 26 cm tall to 80 cm tall.
 I designed the costumes and made most of the garments and accessories.

-My goal is to publish this work in September 2021.
+The project started in earnest in January 2021, with the goal to publish this work in September 2021.
 This is a pretty ambitious goal because I work full-time as an Executive Assistant at Amazon, need to spend time with my family, watch more film noir, and, if you’ve been a reader of this blog for any amount of time, you know that I love all the crafts.
 I’ve cleared the decks and channeled all my crafting energy into this project.

 Takashima, as well as another, larger story from whence it came, have been in development for several years.
 Story outlines were done so long ago.
 What held me back was deciding how I wanted to visually present the story then developing the artistic chops to make it happen.
 After 3 years of Sebastian Michael’s Photoshop classes, a lot of experiments (so many more than I ever post), and everything came together in the past six months.